 Our insurance subsidiaries are required to maintain statutory minimum capital and surplus as well as maintain a minimum liquidity ratio.
 Therefore, our access to these securities may be limited.
 Our deferred compensation plan investments are classified as trading securities and are valued based upon quoted market prices.
-The investments have a matching liability recorded as the amounts are fully payable to the employees that earned the compensation.
+The investments have a matching liability as the amounts are fully payable to the employees that earned the compensation.
 Changes in value of these securities and changes to the matching liability to employees are both recognized in earnings and, as a result, there is no impact to consolidated net income.
-As of March 31, 2010 and December 31, 2009, we had investments of \$51.5 million and \$51.7 million, respectively, which must be used to fund the debt service requirements of debt related to investment properties that previously collateralized the debt.
+As of June 30, 2010 and December 31, 2009, we also had investments of \$24.9 million and \$51.7 million, respectively, which must be used to fund the debt service requirements of mortgage debt related to investment properties that previously collateralized the debt.
 These investments are classified as held-to-maturity and are recorded at amortized cost as we have the ability and intent to hold these investments to maturity.

 We have an investment of \$70 million in a non-marketable security that we account for under the cost method.
-To the extent an other-than-temporary decline in fair value is deemed to have occurred, we would adjust this investment to its estimated fair value.
+We regularly evaluate this investment for any other-than-temporary decline in its estimated fair value.

-Net unrealized gains as of March 31, 2010 and December 31, 2009 were approximately \$38.2 million and \$59.4 million, respectively, and represented the valuation and related currency adjustments for our marketable securities.
-As of March 31, 2010, we do not consider the decline in value of any of our marketable and non-marketable securities to be an other-than-temporary impairment, as these market value declines, if any, have existed for a short period of time, and, in the case of debt securities, we have the ability and intent to hold these securities to maturity.
+Net unrealized (losses) gains as of June 30, 2010 and December 31, 2009 were approximately (\$8.6) million and \$59.4 million, respectively, and represented the valuation and related currency adjustments for our marketable securities.
+As of June 30, 2010, we do not consider the decline in value of any of our marketable and non-marketable securities to be an other-than-temporary impairment, as these market value declines, if any, have existed for a short period of time, and, in the case of debt securities, we have the ability and intent to hold these securities to maturity.